-The track must have:
+Tracks must have:

-- A continuous containment system around the entire track with the exception of the pit entrance and exit - Minimum of a 10-pound BC-rated fire extinguisher, properly mounted, marked, charged, and easily accessible to the pit attendants - Within 70 feet of any point on the track, a minimum of a 10-pound BC-rated fire extinguisher must be properly mounted, marked, charged, and accessible - Entire perimeter restricts unauthorized access to track area - Brake and gas controls return automatically and are properly labeled or color coded
+- A continuous containment system around the entire track except for the pit entrance, and exit. - Minimum of a 10-pound BC-rated fire extinguisher, properly mounted, marked, charged, and easily accessible to the pit attendants. - Within 70 feet of any point on the track, a minimum of a 10-pound BC-rated fire extinguisher must be properly mounted, marked, charged, and accessible. - Entire perimeter restricts unauthorized access to track area. - Brake and gas controls return automatically and are properly labeled or color coded.

-- Protective helmet with properly fitting safety harness that meets the American Society for Testing and Materials (ASTM) F2416 or F1492 requirements, displaying the Safety Equipment Institute (SEI) seal
+- Protective helmet with properly fitting safety harness that meets the American Society for Testing and Materials (ASTM) F2416 or F1492 requirements, displaying the Safety Equipment Institute (SEI) seal.

-- Sneakers or sturdy shoes
+- Sneakers or sturdy shoes.

-- Any loose articles of clothing secured
+- Any loose articles of clothing secured.

-- · Long hair tied back or secured
+- Long hair tied back or secured.

-On the Day of Go-Karting:
+On the Day of Go-Karting

-Dress appropriately.
-Make sure girls and adults avoid wearing dangling earrings, bracelets, and necklaces that may become entangled in equipment.

-Practice safe go-kart procedures.
+- Dress appropriately.
+Make sure girls and adults avoid wearing dangling earrings, bracelets, and necklaces that may become entangled in equipment. - Practice safe go-kart procedures.
 Girls should not ram or bump into other go-karts.